Scott Gessler: Political career

 When Gessler announced his candidacy for Colorado Secretary of State in late 2009, he did not face any opposition in the Republican party primary elections.
-In the general election, Gessler challenged Bernie Buescher, a popular Democratic incumbent and Amanda Campbell, who was a member of the Constitution Party.
+In the general election, Gessler challenged Bernie Buescher, the Democratic incumbent and Amanda Campbell, who was a member of the Constitution Party.
 Gessler won the election with 49.52% of the vote.

 In 2011, Secretary of State Gessler filed an order requiring that Denver County not mail ballots to those who did not vote in 2010 and failed to respond to numerous mailings from the county clerks.
 Though counties had never mailed to these inactive voters for statewide November elections, both Pueblo and Denver, which are heavily Democratic counties, decided this would be the first time they would mail to inactive voters.
 This caused some to accuse Gessler of making the order for political reasons.

 In the lead-up to the 2012 elections, Gessler sent letters to voters who also showed proof of non-citizenship at their recent driver's license application.
 The letter asked the registered voters to confirm their citizenship.
 Many non-citizens voluntarily removed themselves from the rolls.
 Although Gessler never removed or threatened to remove anyone from the voter rolls, many liberal groups complained of his efforts to purge voters.
 He countered the criticisms of the campaign by saying his office "had spent $1.1m registering Colorado voters, an initiative which netted more Democrats than Republicans, and that the state's electoral roll was cleaner than ever.
 He compared his campaign to installing fire alarms.
 'Even if a building has no history of fires, it's something you do.'"

 Ethics investigation

-An investigation and hearing conducted by the Colorado Independent Ethics Commission resulted in a unanimous 5-0 vote finding that Gessler violated the state discretionary fund statute by spending roughly $2000 in government money on travel surrounding a political event, the Republican National Lawyers Association meeting in Sarasota, Florida in August 2012.
+An investigation and hearing conducted by the Colorado Independent Ethics Commission resulted in a unanimous 5–0 vote finding that Gessler violated the state discretionary fund statute by spending roughly $2000 in government money on travel surrounding a political event, the Republican National Lawyers Association meeting in Sarasota, Florida, in August 2012.

 Gessler appealed the findings in court; however, a Denver District Court judge ruled in favor of the Commission and ultimately found Gessler guilty.
 Gessler appealed again claiming the Commission had no jurisdiction.
 This was easy to do since the State of Colorado would ultimately pay the fees of both lawyers which eventually totaled over $515,000.
 He lost again and this time appealed to the United States Supreme Court, which refused to hear his appeal.
 He finally paid the State of Colorado the fine plus fees of $1,514.88.